iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 ## WorkspaceDbs

+[WorkspaceDb]($backend)s are SQLite databases that hold `workspace resource`s.

 ## Cloud-based Workspaces

-Cloud-based `WorkspaceContainer`s provide a mechanism for storing and retrieving `Workspace` data through a secure, reliable, and highly available cloud api.
+Cloud-based `WorkspaceContainer`s provide a mechanism for storing and retrieving `WorkspaceDb`s through a secure, reliable, and highly available cloud api.

-Data stored in cloud-based `WorkspaceContainers`:
+Data stored in cloud-based `WorkspaceDb`s:

 - can be versioned
 - can have fine-grained access permissions, or may be publicly accessible
-- can be accessed directly from cloud storage
+- can be accessed directly from cloud storage without pre-downloading
 - is automatically *cached* locally for fast access
 - can be fully downloaded for offline use
-- is automatically synched when it changes
+- is automatically synched when changes are made

 The `WorkspaceContainer` apis abstract the cloud storage implementation, so the may be configured to use any cloud storage system (e.g. Azure, AWS, Google, etc.)